 Thought to have found a new life in Washington, McNabb’s only season in the nation’s capital was the worst of his career.
 He was benched for the final three games of the season, a demoralizing slap in the face for a QB with McNabb’s track record.
-His exodus from the Redskins was a given, now the question is will he be able to lead the Minnesota Vikings to the promised land or was his season in Washington more than a fluke?
+His exodus from the Washington Football Team was a given, now the question is will he be able to lead the Minnesota Vikings to the promised land or was his season in Washington more than a fluke?

 3. Pittsburgh Steelers

 Similar to the Dallas Cowboys, the Steelers are always a team to watch heading into an NFL season because of off-the-field drama.
 The last couple of seasons the microscope has been on starting QB Ben Roethlisberger, but with Big Ben being a virtual choir boy leading the Steelers back to the Super Bowl after missing the first four games of the 2010 season the acrimony has come from other areas of the “black and yellow” squad.
 It began with linebacker James Harrison‘s comments criticizing Roethlisberger’s play in the Super Bowl.
 Harrison, who is no stranger to controversial remarks, in this case needed to, in the immortal words of ESPN’s Mike and Mike in the morning, “just shut up” here.
 Your quarterback got you to the Super Bowl after missing four games with a suspension.
 He pretty much beat the Jets in the AFC Championship game by himself.
 Smh.
 Then you have Hines Ward, who showed off his twinkle toes on ABC’s Dancing With the Stars, then was pulled over for in a bizarre incident with a female companion that was deemed a misunderstanding, yet followed that up with a DUI arrest practically a week later.
 These guys prove that they feed off turmoil.
 I would not count them out.